-Digital literacy and digital safety curriculums can help improve and build confidence in these skills and promote other desirable outcomes.
+Digital literacy curriculums can help improve and build confidence in these skills and promote other desirable outcomes.
 Studies have shown that when a standardized curriculum is implemented, participants completing the trainings have had improved success in securing employment.
-South Dakota is interested in purchasing and deploying an established curriculum that allows self-paced and instructor-led trainings on digital literacy and internet safety.
+On the Dakota is interested in purchasing and deploying an established curriculum that allows self-paced and instructor-led trainings on digital literacy.
+Ideally, these offerings will have multiple levels, with options available for those who haven't used devices before as well as those looking for more advanced certifications or trainings.
 South Dakota intends to deploy such programming in partnership with libraries, workforce development agencies, and community organizations that serve one or more covered populations.

-Related Barrier(s): 1) Lack of digital literacy skills, 2) Lack of internet safety training and awareness programs
+Related Barrier(s): 1) Lack of digital literacy skills

-Related Objective(s): 1) Increase access to digital skills curriculums, 2) Improve access to and adoption of affordable high-speed internet
+Related Objective(s): 1) Increase access to digital literacy curriculums, 2) Improve access to and adoption of affordable high-speed internet

-Community Training Sessions
+• Community Training Sessions

 Enrollment in a formal program may not be feasible for everyone who needs support with digital literacy and internet safety.
-Informal community events are another way to promote digital literacy and internet safety skills for various populations.
+Informal community events are another way to promote digital literacy skills for various populations.
 Some stakeholders described hosting events in the past, such as sessions on using social media.
-South Dakota would like to support community organization partners serving one or more covered populations in hosting additional digital literacy and internet safety training sessions.
-For example, this may include working with ISPs to share important internet safety tips with their respective customer bases.
+South Dakota would like to support community organization partners serving one or more covered populations in hosting additional digital literacy training sessions.
+For example, this may include working with libraries to offer tips on how to navigate online resources for their patrons.

-Related Barrier(s): 1) Lack of digital literacy skills, 2) Lack of internet safety training and awareness programs
+Related Barrier(s): 1) Lack of digital literacy skills

-Related Objective(s): 1) Increase access to digital skills curriculums, 2) Improve access to and adoption of affordable high-speed internet
+Related Objective(s): 1) Increase access to digital literacy curriculums, 2) Improve access to and adoption of affordable high-speed internet

-Objective 4: Expand access to computing devices for accessing the internet
+Objective 4: Increase access to cybersecurity curriculums